 Weather conditions in Iceland in April

-During the month of April, you can expect the average temperature in Iceland to be about 2.5°C or 37°F. The month of April still requires a warm coat, as you can expect quit a bit of rainfall (think April showers bring May flowers), but with a ton of daylight each and everyday, you’ll be ready to explore for many hours versus the dark winter months.
+During the month of April, you can expect the average temperature in Iceland to be about 2.5°C or 37° Fahrenheit.
+The month of April still requires a warm coat, as you can expect quite a bit of rainfall (think April showers bring May flowers).
+But with a ton of daylight each and every day, you’ll be ready to explore for many hours versus the dark winter months.
 High temperatures in April will be around 5°C or 41°F, with lows normally around 0°C or 32°F.

 Daylight in Iceland during April

 Compared with the winter months in Iceland, which can bring about only a few hours of daylight per day, April brings an average daylight time to Iceland of 13 hours and 34 minutes!
 If you love the daylight, you’ll be choosing the perfect time to plan your trip to Iceland.